Valdym/go_examples/restapiexample/README.md

     - POST :heavy_check_mark:
     - PUT :heavy_check_mark:
     - DELETE
-  - Endpoints needs to do querying(at least 4 of them)
-    - > It is good to use Query Param if the number of attributes to filter is less than 3.
-Otherwise, instead of using Query Params, it better to create a JSON payload with all the filter attributes and create a POST method.
-      - ?department=x to get request
-      - ?age=x to delete request
-      - ?firstname=x to post request(change all okans to çöp)
-      - ?department=x to delete request(delete a department with all of employees in it)
   - Providing a scenario for testing purposes :heavy_check_mark:
     - Created a (collection)[https://github.com/Valdym/go_examples/tree/main/restapiexample/tests/postmancollection.json] in Postman
 #### 1.1.1.
 Development Notes/Things to learned